 Working abroad sounds like an adventure to many people.
-However, job search in India requires more than just the obvious Indian CV writing and translation, it requires thorough preparation.
+However, job search in India requires more than just the obvious India cover letter and India CV writing and translation, it requires thorough preparation.
 You will experience problems that did not even come to your mind when you decided to find jobs in India.

 Do not take too lightly the influence a work in India can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Most visits to India are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against Western interests and civilian targets, including places frequented by foreigners like restaurants, hotels, clubs and shopping areas.
 In recent years, the Indian authorities have carried out a number of investigations and operations against terrorist networks.